mdn/content/files/en-us/web/javascript/guide/typed_arrays/index.md

 ### DataView

 The {{jsxref("DataView")}} is a low-level interface that provides a getter/setter API to read and write arbitrary data to the buffer.
 This is useful when dealing with different types of data, for example.
 Typed array views are in the native byte-order (see [Endianness](/en-US/docs/Glossary/Endianness)) of your platform.
-With a `DataView` you are able to control the byte-order.
-It is big-endian by default and can be set to little-endian in the getter/setter methods.
+With a `DataView`, the byte-order can be controlled.
+By default, it's big-endian—the bytes are ordered from most significant to least significant.
+This can be reversed, with the bytes ordered from least significant to most significant (little-endian), using getter/setter methods.

-`DataView` does not require any kind of alignment.
-You can do multi-byte read and write starting at any specified offset.
+`DataView` does not require alignment; multi-byte read and write can be started at any specified offset.
 The setter methods work the same way.

 The following example uses a `DataView` to get the binary representation of any number: